-The Company has entered into various license agreements with respect to accessing intellectual property in the form of filed and issued patents.
+The Company has entered into various license agreements with respect to accessing patented technology.
 In order to maintain these agreements, the Company is obligated to pay certain costs based on timing or certain milestones within the agreements, the timing of which is uncertain.
 These costs include ongoing license fees, patent prosecution and maintenance costs, royalty and other milestone payments.
-As at December 31, 2019, the Company is obligated to pay the following:
+As at March 31, 2020, the Company is obligated to pay the following:

-- Patent licensing costs due within 12 months totaling \$66,500. - Patent licensing costs, including the above, due within the next five years totaling \$771,400. - Project milestone payments, assuming continued success in the development programs, of uncertain timing totaling US\$2,800,000 and an additional US\$2,000,000 in sales milestones. - A liquidity payment of \$340,212 due in 2020 to the NIH which represents the remaining payments resulting from the Company's liquidity event in March 2017.
+Patent licensing costs due within 12 months totaling \$70,500.

+- Patent licensing costs, including the above, due within the next five years totaling \$1,283,100. - Given the current development plans and expected timelines of the Company it is assumed that project milestones of US\$50,000 and US\$100,000 will be due in the next five years. - Project milestone payments, assuming continued success in the development programs, of uncertain timing totaling US\$2,650,000 and an additional US\$2,000,000 in sales milestones. - A liquidity payment of \$356,548 is due to the NIH which represents the remaining payments resulting from the Company's liquidity event in March 2017.